 6. Share Your Favorite Places

-Use the virtual background option in Zoom to show some of your favorite places.
-If you are not using Zoom, show pictures on your whiteboard.
+Show pictures on your whiteboard or use the virtual background option in Zoom to show some of your favorite places.
 Use a different place each day and see if students can guess where you are or where the picture was taken.
 Then explain why it is one of your favorite places.
-This not only helps students get to know you better, but it gets them excited about logging in every day and seeing where you are or seeing what the picture is.
+This not only helps students get to know you better, but it gets them excited about coming to school or logging in every day and seeing where you are or what the picture is.

 If you are recording your distance learning videos in your classroom, show a different place in the room each day.